karmaniverous/blog/_posts/2024-09-17-code-complete-a-day-in-the-life-of-a-product.md

 - Coherent architectural & design patterns that unify all those services so they can be managed with a single set of tools.

-- An infrastructure that can move all the parts from development through test and into production with a maximum of automation and a minumum of fuss.
+- An infrastructure that can move all the parts from development through test and into production with a maximum of automation and a minimum of fuss.

 **_... at scale!_**